benjamincrozat/content/posts/php-is-dead-2024.md

 Source: [W3Tech](https://w3techs.com/technologies/details/pl-php).

-## CMS (Content Management System) market share in 2024
+## CMS (Content Management System) market share statistics in 2024

-**The CMS having the most market share in 2024 is [WordPress](https://wordpress.org)**, which is supposed to be based on a dead language. 😅
+**The CMS having the most market share in 2024 is [WordPress](https://wordpress.org)**, which is based on PHP.
+Let's look at the CMS usage statistics:

-Demand for content management systems (CMS) is exploding.
-Businesses always need to reach new customers through SEO, and a good CMS that allows you to write all the content you need for an effective SEO campaign is mandatory.
-This trend will likely never fade.

 | CMS            | Market share in September 2024 |
 | -------------- | ---------------------------- |